 These courses provide the foundation for the MS in Accountancy.
 It is highly recommended that a student follow these courses in sequence.

-AC-501 Managerial Accounting 3 AC-520 Financial Accounting and Reporting 3 AC-530 International Financial Reporting Standards A Taxation course is substituted if the student did not take the course on an undergraduate or graduate level.
-3 AC-541 Internal Controls and Sarbanes Oxley Compliance 3 AC-543 Forensic Accounting and Internal Auditing 3 Total Credits 15
+AC-501 Managerial Accounting 3

+AC-520 Financial Accounting and Reporting 3

+AC-541 Internal Controls and Sarbanes Oxley Compliance 3

+AC-543 Forensic Accounting and Internal Auditing 3

+GB-517 Business Ethics and Sustainability 3

+Total Credits 15